 6. Check Your Site’s Speed

-After you’ve made all your changes to your site for Small Business Saturday, it’s a good idea to check its speed.
+After you’ve made all your changes to your site for the holidays, it’s a good idea to check its speed.
 A slow website can cut into your conversion rate: 40% of people will leave a website if it takes more than 3 seconds to load.
 Test your site’s loading speed on both desktop and mobile to make sure everything loads quickly and smoothly.
 You can use a free tool like Gmetrix to run tests.

 7. Send an Email Campaign